Part IIA project guide

 Suggested section headings plus guide lengths are:

-• Interim reports 1 and 2 (where applicable)
+- Interim reports 1 and 2 (only if not submitting electronically)

 See the Report writing guide for further guidance.